- Embedded Journal vs UFS Journal

-Note: Adding to an already shut down cluster still requires adding only single master at a time.
+Note: Adding to an already shut down cluster still requires adding only a single master at a time.

-Note: When adding a master to a single master cluster, you should shut down and update configuration for the existing master.
+Note: When adding a master to a single master cluster, you should shut down and update the configuration for the existing master.
 Then both masters could be started together.

 Removing a master

-Please note -domain parameter in below commands.
+-domain parameter in below commands.
 This is because embedded journal based leader election is supported

 for both regular masters and job service masters.
 You should supply correct value based on which cluster you intend to work on.

 $ ./bin/alluxio fsadmin journal quorum info -domain <MASTER | JOB_MASTER>